Community Engagement

 Bach Society of Dayton performs with the Human Race Theatre Company in The Music of Downton Abbey

-We merged choral singing with live theatre in this concert collaboration with The Human Race Theatre Company, a professional theatre company exploring the human experience and promoting enlightenment, inclusion and understanding.
+The Music of Downton Abbey merged choral singing with live theatre in a concert collaboration with The Human Race Theatre Company, a professional theatre company exploring the human experience and promoting enlightenment, inclusion and understanding.

 The concert featured instrumental and choral music from the post-Edwardian era portrayed in Downton Abbey, the hugely popular British period drama.
 Actors from the Human Race played fictitious members of the Grantham family whose dialogue tied historical facts to the music and added educational benefits to the performance.